iworks/kpir/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.1.0 =
+* Netto expenses count only from expenses.

 = 0.0.9 =
 * Convert '&' char to entity in outpup JPK VAT fields.